 The U.S. Federal Trade Commission has issued new guidance warning restaurants that any décor implying the seafood they serve is local when it isn’t is illegal and could result in fines.

-The new guidance, in part, stems from lobbying by organizations like the Southern Shrimp Alliance (SSA), a U.S. domestic shrimp advocacy organization, and other groups.
-The push by the SSA comes as the organization has pushed to combat influxes of cheaper shrimp from overseas via trade action.
+The new guidance, in part, stems from lobbying by organizations including the Southern Shrimp Alliance (SSA), a U.S. domestic shrimp advocacy organization, and other groups.
+The SSA has pushed to combat influxes of cheaper shrimp from overseas via trade action.

 “Imagine a waterfront restaurant with beachy décor.
 Fishing nets hang from the ceiling, and pictures of shrimp and fishing boats cover the wall,” the FTC said.
 “You sit down at a table draped in red, white, and blue, and your server, dressed in a shirt that says, ‘We catch ‘em, you eat ‘em!’ hands you a menu.”